MicroShed/mp-starter-intellij-ext/README.md

 # Intellij Extension for MicroProfile Starter
 This plugin allows you to easily create a microservice module based on MicroProfile APIs.
-You can choose your preferred MicroProfile runtime such as Liberty, Helidon, TomEE, Payara Micro or Thorntail.
+You can choose your preferred MicroProfile runtime such as Liberty, Helidon, TomEE, Payara Micro, Thorntail, etc.
 By doing so you'll get a project with proper Maven profiles already setup so that you run it right after the setup completes.